 - Select a ceramic coating which is suitable for outdoor application (e.g. Gyeon Evo or Pyramid Car Care)

-- Choose a day where it is extremely unlikely to rain and the humidity is lower than 70% for 12 hours after application
+- Choose a day where it is extremely unlikely to rain and the humidity is forecast to be low-moderate for 12 hours after application

 - Ensure you are working in the correct temperature range for the specific coating and that the temperature is unlikely to dramatically change within 12 hours after application